vaibhavt147/Data-Compression-and-Visualization/README.md

 ## Data Compression and Visualization using Principle Component Analysis
-The key concepts for this projects are:
+The key concepts used in this projects are:
 * The KMeans clustering Elbow Method
 * Principle Component Analysis with Scikit-Learn
 * Meshgrid Visualizations for PCA-reduced Data